mattmcf/HashMap/README.md

 CreateMap returns a preallocated HashMap that can contain up to size entries.

-- ARGUMENTS:
+ARGUMENTS:

-size - must be an integer >= 1
+-size: must be an integer >= 1

-- RETURN VALUE:
+RETURN VALUE:

-Returns pointer to new HashMap if successful
+- Returns pointer to new HashMap if successful
-Returns NULL on failure
+- Returns NULL on failure

 ### Set